MihaiDavid05/Experimental-Analysis-of-Training-Deep-Networks-with-Very-Large-SGD-Batches/README.md

 ```

 ### 3.Data and folder structure
-Please download python version of CIFAR10 and CIFAR100 at this [link](https://www.cs.toronto.edu/~kriz/cifar.html).
+Please download the python version of CIFAR10 and CIFAR100 at this [link](https://www.cs.toronto.edu/~kriz/cifar.html).
 Unzip the contents under the `data` folder.
 ```
 └── PROJECT_ROOT